kaseen/BlockJuice/README.md

 ## Features (implemented for now):
 - Buying multiple products in single transaction
-- Using Chainlink Data Feeds to convert product price to price in crypto
+- Using Chainlink Price Feeds to convert product price to price in crypto
 - Role-based access control mechanisms with OpenZeppelin's [AccessControl](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/AccessControl.sol).
 This allows only merchants to register new products and to transfer ownership if project is sold
 - Fee system (with 2 decimals) for splitting funds between merchant and owner of smart contract
 - Lottery based on tipping when buying single product for chance to get double rewards for the price of one